Welcome to Geronimo, Texas . . . country life

 TEXAS sized ICICLE

-are named for Goyathlay [the Native American's real name] but most in the West and Southwest, like ours were named before he was born or at least before he was even known by this "handle".
-Our town and all "San Geronimo"s were named in honor of the early Christian father by settlers of Spanish descent.
+A handful of 'Geronimo's are named for Goyathlay [the Native American's real name] but not here.
+Most in the West and Southwest, like ours, were named before he was born or at least before he was even known by this 'handle'.
+Our town and all "San Geronimo"s were named in honor of the early Christian father by settlers of Spanish descent like Texas hero José Antonio Navarro who no one disputes named nearby San Geronimo Creek which ran through his ranch.

-Some wrongly say Saint Jerome "wrote" the "first Bible," and of course he didn't.
-But he did assemble together the Hebrew Old Testament and Greek New Testament for the first time, translating both into Latin.
-His labor, this Bible, known as The Vulgate Bible is still in print today, 1,600 years later.
+Some wrongly say Saint Jerome 'wrote' the 'first Bible,' and of course he did not.
+He did, however, join the Hebrew Old Testament and Greek New Testament for the first time and translated both into Latin.
+His great labor, this Bible known as The Vulgate Bible, is still in print today, 1,600 years later.

-Jerome's Vulgate was the only Bible Europe had, nearly until Gutenberg's printing press in the1450s.
-To put this contribution of St. Jerome's in perspective, his Vulgate was the "only" Bible used for three times longer than the King James version has existed to date.
-Just as the King James Bible was nearly the only bible of our own American birth and development as a nation, the Vulgate was nearly the only bible of the birth and development of Europe!
+Jerome's Vulgate was nearly the only Bible 'Europeans' had until Gutenberg's printing press in the1450s.
+To put his contribution into perspective for us, his Vulgate was the 'only' Bible used for three times longer than the King James version has existed to date.
+Just as the King James Bible was nearly the only Bible of our own American birth and development, the Vulgate was nearly the only bible of the birth and development of the European continent!

-Jerome's contribution to mankind is most worthy of the honor of our town's naming.
-We should never forget this or allow its dilution by confusion with someone else.
+Jerome's, (or Geronimo's) contribution to mankind is most worthy of the honor of our town's naming.

 More Geronimo history